What is a retinal tear?

 A retinal tear that has not progressed to a retinal detachment can be treated with laser surgery in the rooms.
 Laser is used to seal the retina to prevent fluid from leaking into the hole and prevents a retinal detachment from occurring.
 Retinal detachments can only be treated in hospital in a day surgery procedure.

-Please do not hesitate to contact us to make an appointment if you are experiencing any of the above symptoms.
+Please call your doctor or Reception to make an appointment if you are experiencing any of the above symptoms.